-Traditional approaches to address community health and safety issues have resulted in independent efforts by City government and other service groups in the community.
+291 This Program is designed to coalesce the efforts of various City Departments and private entities to efforts by City government and other service groups in the community.
 These approaches at times have duplicated effort or in some cases, unintentionally obstructed or conflicted with each other.